What Is Kefir?

 Making the Milk Version

 Milk kefir can be made at home using milk kefir grains, which are living cultures (you can buy the grains online or at specialty shops).
 The grains are mixed with milk and then left to ferment for 24 hours.
 The grains are then strained out and it's ready to drink by itself or it can be added to smoothies and other recipes.

-Another great thing about milk kefir (as with yogurt) is that people who are lactose-intolerant can enjoy it too.
-Because the grains feed on the lactose (or milk sugar) during the fermentation process, there's usually not enough lactose left over to have an effect.
+Though it's considered a dairy product, the other great thing about milk kefir (as with regular and Greek yogurt) is that people who are lactose-intolerant can enjoy it too.
+Because the grains feed on the lactose (or milk sugar) during the fermentation process and turn it into lactic acid, there's usually not enough lactose left over to have an effect.

 Homemade Milk Kefir Nutrition Facts

 In addition to probiotics, milk kefir is also high in protein and high in potassium, which helps to lower blood pressure and magnesium for nerve and muscle function.
 It also contains a good amount of calcium to support bone health.

 Serving Size: 3/4 cup